 Would I buy it if it wasn’t on sale?

-Marketing psychology is in place to get us to buy things we’re on the fence about, or even things we don’t even want.
-When we see a sale, we automatically think we have an opportunity to save money, or to buy something we wouldn’t have been able to buy.
+Marketing psychology is in place to get us to buy things we’re on the fence about, or even things we don’t necessarily want.
+When we see a sale, we automatically think we have an opportunity to save money, or to buy something we wouldn’t have been able to buy otherwise.
 This gives us the illusion that we are getting a good deal.
-If we imagine the item at its full price and wouldn’t value it enough to buy it, perhaps we can reconsider whether its actually a deal or not.
+If we imagine the item at its full price and wouldn’t value it enough to buy it, perhaps we can reconsider whether it’s actually a deal or not.

 How often will they wear/use it?

 This comes back to the need-based buying question a bit.
 While it’s fun to have a special item of clothing or a fancy new appliance, does the person we’re buying for need more things cluttering up their closet or kitchen?
 If you know their toaster broke or they lost their absolute favourite jumper, you have an opportunity to give them something you know they will use daily and be so grateful to have.

 Is it well made and will it last?

 This is a wonderful question to ask as a conscious consumer.
 Perhaps your giftee really does need a new clothing item, but not all big brands are making products with longevity.
 Focus on buying from brands that may charge a little bit more for quality products that last and won’t need replacing in the next year.
 Timeless pieces that don’t become irrelevant with fashion are another way to consider clothing as ‘long-lasting’.
 Some local brands will even offer free tailoring and repair as well as care tips to keep items fresh for decades.